 The only choice you can’t make is to take things at half-speed.
 Participants are expected to participate fully in all activities.
 Keeping pace with assigned readings, completing tasks and hitting business milestones is not negotiable.

-GrindSpaceXL Kingston cohorts are hosted by Innovation Park at Queen’s University (945 Princess Street), as part of InnovationXL, a collaboration among Queen’s University, PARTEQ Innovations, and Launch Lab.
+GrindSpaceXL Kingston cohorts are hosted by Innovation Park at Queen’s University (945 Princess Street), as part of InnovationXL, a collaboration among Queen’s University, Launch Lab, and the Southeastern Ontario Angel Network.
 This technology development hub and innovation community provides programs and services to accelerate the growth and retention of high potential startups and SMEs.
-It also offers convenient work, lab and meeting spaces.
+It also offers convenient work, lab, and meeting spaces.
 Program partners provide specialized advisors who will help companies become investor-ready, by providing intellectual property and financial expertise, and market intelligence.

 About Queen’s University

 Queen’s University works with local and regional partners to foster a robust innovation ecosystem and a vibrant and sustainable community.
-Industry Partnerships at Queen’s facilitates interaction with and collaboration among the university, industry and various partners.
-The Industry Partnerships team works closely with startups, accelerates access to university resources and talent, and provides matchmaking services to help early stage companies make valuable connections.
-Innovation Park at Queen’s University is a physical research, development and commercialization hub for dynamic interfaces between the university, industry, including technology entrepreneurs and startups, not-for-profit partners and government.
-The Queen’s Innovation Connector encourages students across all faculties to combine their knowledge and skills to bring innovative ideas, inventions and products to market and launch social initiatives that bring benefit to our community and world.
+The Office of Partnerships and Innovation at Queen’s facilitates interaction with and collaboration among the university, industry and various partners.
+The team works closely with technology-based startups, accelerates access to university resources and talent, provides matchmaking services to help early stage companies make valuable connections, provides the intellectual property and commercial expertise that are needed to advance discoveries and technologies to the marketplace, and offers legal services via the Queen’s Business Law Clinic.
+Innovation Park at Queen’s University is a physical research, development, and commercialization hub for dynamic interfaces between the university, industry (including technology entrepreneurs and startups), not-for-profit partners, and government.
+The Dunin-Deshpande Queen’s Innovation Centre encourages students to combine their knowledge and skills to bring innovative ideas, inventions and products to market, and launch social initiatives that bring benefit to our community and world.

 About Launch Lab